sreeks87/account/README.md

     The Create function expects the Data in the models.Data fomrat to be passed Returns acreated Data (account) object

-Fetch details of the accoount
+Fetch details of the account

     The Fetch function expects a valid UUID to be passed as the parameter.
     Returns error if the UUID is invalid.